drajer-health/uds-plus/input/pagecontent/reportingguidance.md

 ### Quality Measures and Reporting Approaches

 Quality Measure computation and reporting is a complex task and may involve multiple systems and human interventions to compute the measures properly.
 The quality reporting eco-system is rapidly evolving to utilize existing standards such as HL7 FHIR Measure Report (Individual and Summary), HL7 QRDA Category III (Summary or Aggregate), HL7 QRDA Category I (Individual) to automate reporting and processing of the reports.
 However computation of the Measure Reports or what data to be included in the individual report is still not automated widely in the industry.
 HRSA recognizes this state of the industry where Quality Measure standards will continue to evolve and hence prescribes submitting de-identified information for Table 6B and Table 7 using the UDS+ profiles.

+The Patients for each measure will be qualified and tagged using the initial patient population criteria for the measure.
+When a Patient is qualified for multiple measures, they will be tagged using the [Patient Reporting Parameters](StructureDefinition-uds-plus-patient-reporting-parameters.html) profile.

+If a Health Center chooses to report on measures using aggregate data, the MeasureReport profile should be used to perform aggregate reporting.

 ### Submit De-identified FHIR Resources associated with the Patients for the population